Sheep Help Restore Native Prairie Habitat On Waseca Solar Farm

 “Minnesota’s really been a leader in saying, ‘Well, can’t we use that land for something more than just growing grass?’
 And so we think of the land as something that we now have to care for.
 We’ve gotta be a good neighbor to that farmer, that community,” White said.
 “In a lot of ways it’s kind of like hiring a landscaper.
 It’s like, ‘Hey, I’m not hiring a mower, I’m hiring the sheep guy.’
 It’s not like people are running around with huge flocks of sheep today, but they’re building them.
 It’s really entrepreneurial.”

-Call it a modern style of agriculture, expanding technologies of the future while restoring landscapes of the pastMORE NEWS: 'We Were Pretty Loud': Sunisa Lee’s Dad Beams With Pride After Olympics Performance
+Call it a modern style of agriculture, expanding technologies of the future while restoring landscapes of the pastMORE NEWS: Family Of Boy Thrown From Third-Floor Balcony Sues Mall Of America

 Hark’s sheep spent three weeks at the Waseca farm.
 He moves them from site to site with a livestock trailer.